exercism/csharp/exercises/concept/squeaky-clean/.docs/instructions.md

 In the 4 tasks you will gradually build up the routine `Clean` A valid identifier comprises zero or more letters and underscores.

 In all cases the input string is guaranteed to be non-null.
+If an empty string is passed to the `Clean` function, an empty string should be returned.

-Note that the `Clean` method should treat an empty string as valid.
+Note that the caller should avoid calling the routine `Clean` with an empty identifier since such identifiers are ineffectual.

 ### 1. Replace any spaces encountered with underscores